It’s the beginning of a new year, and for drivers in certain states, that means higher required liability limits.

 States tend to raise minimum requirements for liability coverage around the start of the year or in July, which is the beginning of the fiscal year.

-Keep reading to learn how liability car insurance works and what it covers, why states raise their minimums and how it will affect your policy and more importantly, your premium.
-Here we answer all the questions on this topic.
+Learn how liability car insurance works and what it covers, why states raise their minimums and how it will affect your policy and, more importantly, your premium.

 What are compulsory insurance minimums?

-In almost every state in the country, you need to carry a certain amount of liability insurance to be legally out on the road.
+In almost every state in the country, you must carry a certain amount of liability insurance to be legally out on the road.
 The required amount of liability insurance is set at the state level (by the state legislation) so it will vary depending on where you live.

-Liability car insurance covers damage that you are responsible for if you are found legally liable for an auto accident.
-It will help pay the medical bills of an injured person or repair damage to other’s property such as a car, fence or even landscaping.
+Liability car insurance covers damage you are responsible for if you are legally liable for an auto accident.
+It will help pay the medical bills of an injured person or repair damage to another’s property, such as a car, fence or even landscaping.

 Liability insurance comes in a couple of different flavors: